Top 6 Essential Oil For Ingrown Hair & DIY Recipes

 3. Geranium Essential Oil Ingrown Hair Care

 Ingrown hair is normally not an issue as the hair finds its way out.
 However, in some cases the hair struggles to find its way out and it can cause discomfort.
-In some cases its effects one’s way of life.
+In some cases it affects one’s way of life.
 Furthermore, ingrown hair can cause discoloration of the skin and scarring.
-Geranium essential oil combats damage to the skin cells, and helps the hair and skin heal.

 It also helps even the skin tone.
-The anti-microbial properties also reduce swelling and pus and redness when applied.
-Regular use also lightens the area and reduce the chances of skin infection as well as ingrown hair conditions.
+Regular use of geranium oil also lightens the area and reduces the chances of skin infection as well as ingrown hair conditions.
 The essential oil also helps drying out the ingrown hair.
 It also reduces the size of the ingrown hair.
-Ingrown hair result in lot of itching and discomfort, which is reduced due to essential oil application.
+Ingrown hair results in a lot of itching and discomfort, which is reduced due to essential oil application.

 DIY Skin Moisturizer Recipe with Geranium Essential Oil